|l.-r. Veronique Cayla, Najat Vallaud Belkacem, Aurélie Filippetti, Frédérique Bredin; Bérénice Vincent at back|

 The CNC selection commissions are already split pretty equally in terms of gender but this is not the case elsewhere in the industry.(And, in my experience, having women on selection panels does not necessarily benefit women’s applications – as women we are all conditioned to support ‘golden boys’; men can be women artists’ strongest supporters.
 Action around The Place of Women’s idea about separate women’s programmes could be as helpful?)

-Organisations must also encourage projects that subvert traditional representations of women and men.
-They must sensitise their teams to parity issues so that they fight against stereotyping.
-Finally, they must apply equal pay principles.
+The third to fifth points are: organisations must also encourage projects that subvert traditional representations of women and men; must sensitise their teams to parity issues so that they fight against stereotyping and apply equal pay principles.

 Of course, I wanted to interview Le Deuxième Regard.
 And was thrilled when its president Bérénice Vincent agreed to respond to questions, which I put together with actor Belinde Ruth Stieve.
 Belinde's bilingual blog SchspIN addresses the situation of actresses and other women who work in film, in the German and international film / TV industry and she has written about German women behind the camera.
 She's concerned about the position of German organizations in relation to the points in the charter.